 The lump in her throat was gone.
 She had been released from the pressure of trying to maintain control.
 Suddenly, she realized she was laughing through her tears.
 She was singing at the top of her voice.
 She bounced her precious baby boy on her knee and put him in his play pen and went over to her secret place where she had stowed away the ingredients for a special dinner celebration.
 She couldn’t believe how much she had to be thankful for and how silly she felt over all her tears, doubts and fears from earlier.
 God had restored her joy by using one shoe!
 Fear, doubt and unbelief were totally gone!

 Tereza pulled out her finest dishes and began to dress the table.
-She had overcome the enemies that had marched at her door earlier.
-She set the pair of shoes on the table at her husband’s place.
+She had overcome the enemies that had marched at her door and manifested earlier.

 2 He makes me lie down in green pastures,